-- A. political affiliations or beliefs of the student or their parents; - B. mental or psychological problems of the student or their family;

-- C. sex behaviors or attitudes; - D. illegal, anti-social, self-incriminating or demeaning behavior; - E. critical appraisals of other individuals with whom respondents have close family relationships; - F. legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and ministers; - G. religious practices, affiliations, or beliefs of the student or their parents; or - H. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such a program).
+- A. political affiliations or beliefs of the student or their parents; - B. mental or psychological problems of the student or their family; - C. sex behavior or attitudes; - D. illegal, anti-social, self-incriminating or demeaning behavior; - E. critical appraisals of other individuals with whom respondents have close family relationships; - F. legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and ministers; - G. religious practices, affiliations, or beliefs of the student or their parents; or - H. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such a program).

 Consistent with the PPRA and Board policy, parents may inspect any materials used in conjunction with any such survey, analysis, or evaluation.
-Please contact Brian Sutton, Director of Student Services, at 262-268-6071, to inspect such materials.
+Please contact the school Principal to inspect such materials.